Everything You Need To Know About Short Term Health Insurance Under the Affordable Care Act

 The reality is, the Trump administration expanded short term plans, so although these plans were originally meant to be temporary, those who qualify can now hold short term plans for a full year (meaning short term plans can now be used as a substitute for major medical coverage).

-Below we explain short term coverage, illustrate how it can act as a low cost / low benefit substitute for major medical, and discuss some drawbacks.
+Below we further explain short term coverage, illustrate how it can act as a low cost / low benefit substitute for major medical, and discuss some drawbacks.

 TIP: Losing a short term health plan does not qualify you for special enrollment in a marketplace plan.